Ferment just about any vegetable in a mason jar in three easy steps.

 Be sure to check out our FARMcurious Fermenting Set Resources Site.

-Our website can’t currently process international orders but if you email us at email@example.com with your shipping address and the number of sets (and colors) you’d like we’ll get back to you with a shipping price and and invoice via PayPal (you don’t need a PayPal account to pay it – just a credit card).
+Our website can’t currently process international orders but if you email us at email@example.com with your shipping address and the number of sets (minimum 2) you’d like we’ll get back to you with a shipping price and and invoice via PayPal (you don’t need a PayPal account to pay it – just a credit card).
 You can also call us to place your order over the phone at 510.410.3761.
+At this point, we’re unable to ship to other countries beyond Canada.

 What type of jar does this fermenting set fit?